backstage/backstage/docs/features/software-catalog/kubernetes-in-backstage.md

 This is used to determine where to retrieve cluster configuration from.

-Currently, the only valid serviceLocatorMethod is:
+Currently, the only valid cluster locator method is:

 #### config

-This clusterLocatorMethod will read cluster information in from config
+This cluster locator method will read cluster information from your app-config (see below).

 ##### clusters

-Used by the `config` `clusterLocatorMethods` to construct Kubernetes clients.
+Used by the `config` cluster locator method to construct Kubernetes clients.

 ###### url

-The base url to the Kubernetes control plane.
+The base URL to the Kubernetes control plane.
 Can be found by using the `Kubernetes master` result from running the `kubectl cluster-info` command.

 ###### name